 No. 17: No Needling of Writers, Readers or Management of the Site, and this one is a judgment call on the part of Mr. FishDuck.
 Like the “Snarky” violation above, it is hard to describe but easy to detect due to the history of the offender.
 It is often quite obvious that a post is written simply to offend, annoy or needle someone due to a difference of opinion and we delete these as they do not fit our “polite and respectful” profile of posts required.

-No. 18: Writing denigrating statements about FishDuck, the Our Beloved Ducks forum or Mr. FishDuck?
-You will be deleted in a heartbeat because after all the thousands of hours and dollars put into creating the site over the last nine years … who needs it?
+No. 18: Posting denigrating statements about the sites of FishDuck, Our Beloved Ducks Forum, or of Mr. FishDuck?
+If you have a complaint, then email firstname.lastname@example.org and Mr. FishDuck will engage with you.
+If you post your feelings in the forum–you will be deleted in a heartbeat, because after all the thousands of hours and dollars put into creating the site over the last ten years … who needs it?

 No. 20: A comment where it appears the poster is masquerading as another person is disallowed.